uros7251/uros7251.github.io/docs/_posts/2023-07-30-Keplers-problem.md

 \end{equation*}$$

-This reduces the problem to a one-dimensional problem with a different potential energy function (see Figure \ref{fig:pot_well}).
+This reduces the problem to a one-dimensional problem with a different potential energy function(see figure).
 The energy of the material point determines the limits of its motion.

 ![Potential well](../assets/images/2023-07-30-central-field-dynamics/potential-well.png)

-To study the geometry of motion, it is necessary to eliminate time from the equations (i.e. differentiate with respect to time).
+To study the geometry of motion, it is necessary to eliminate time from the equations (i.e. derivatives with respect to time).
 The radial velocity can be written as:

 $$\dot{r}=\frac{dr}{d\theta}\dot{\theta}$$

-This is only possible when the angular velocity is zero, but then the trajectory is trivial - a straight line connecting the material point and the center.
+This is not possible only when the angular velocity is zero, but then the trajectory is trivial - a straight line connecting the material point and the center.

 Substituting in the conservation of energy equation, we get: